cadriel/dotfiles_old/README.md

 This is a culmination of [holman](https://github.com/holman) and [aniket](https://github.com/aniketpant) dotfiles combined into what I need.
 I researched a bunch of dotfiles solutions and this is what I've come up with thus far.

+Also uses Mathias Bynen's dotfiles as reference, in particular the osx install defaults; [mathiasbynens](https://github.com/mathiasbynens/dotfiles).

 ## Install

 Installation is currently a couple of steps dependant on your intent;